mtpultz/ignite-firephp/README.md

 ## Installation

-Move the firephp folder from within the distribution folder into your CodeIgniter application's third party folder, manually or using your favourite package manager, for example [Bower](http://bower.io/).
+Move the firephp folder from within the distribution folder into your CodeIgniter application's third party folder, manually (boring) or using your favourite package manager, for example [Bower](http://bower.io/).

 ```js
 bower install ignite-firephp